christophlehmann/imageoptimizer/README.md

 ## Installation

-You need optipng and jpegtran on the server.
+You need optipng, jpegtran and jpegoptim on the server.

-Debian/Ubuntu: `apt-get install optipng libjpeg-turbo-progs`
+Debian/Ubuntu: `apt-get install optipng libjpeg-turbo-progs jpegoptim`

 ## Configuration options